PotHix/pothix.github.com/content/post/stats-feb-2018.md

 [![Amount of time spent listening to Podcasts this month](/images/stats/2018/feb/podcasts.jpg "Amount of time spent listening to Podcasts this month")](/images/stats/2018/feb/podcasts.jpg)

-**6 days and 3 hours** of podcast time is a personal record for me.
-Of course, I did not use 147 hours of my time to listen to Podcasts, I usually speed-up them, so I would guess it was around 60-70 hours. 😀
+**2 days** of podcast time is the average for me.
+As usual, it is the opposite of the number of book I "read" (listened to).

 As usual, here is the list of Podcasts and their times: